Scott Disick Reportedly Jealous Of Liam Payne’s Flirty Comments On Kourtney Kardashian’s IG Page Per ‘HL’

 “He’s going to keep his mouth shut about it.
 Scott has always thought Kourtney was really attractive but when a big celebrity reminds him of how sexy Kourtney looks, Scott takes notice.
 While Scott is in love with Sofia, he still has a lot of love for Kourtney, too, so he feels territorial and protective over the mother of his children.”

 But could Liam’s flirty comment lead to something more?
 As fans know, Kourtney famously dated model Younes Bendjima, who is 14 years younger than she is.
-And as noted, Liam likes older women and has a child with Cheryl Cole, who is 10 years his senior.
-Furthermore, the Inquisitr recently reported that Kourney would be fully on board with giving Liam a shot.
+Liam has shown a predilection towards older women, and has a child with Cheryl Cole — who is 10 years his senior.
+Furthermore, the Inquisitr recently reported that Kourtney would be fully on board with giving Liam a shot.
 According to a source, once Kourtney saw Liam’s flirty comment, she immediately began asking how old the former One Direction star was.

 “[Kourtney is] flattered over Liam’s comment.
 She loves younger guys and her first question when she saw the comment was, ‘how old is he?'” an insider dished.

-The same insider went on to say that the Keeping Up With the Kardashians star thinks that Liam is really cute and is totally open to going out with him on a date.
-In fact, if Liam were to ask Kourtney out, she would definitely say yes.
-Not only does the 39-year-old love “international guys,” but she also loves the fact that Liam is a singer and finds him really sexy.
+The same insider went on to say that the Keeping Up with the Kardashians star thinks that Liam is really cute, and is totally open to going out with him on a date.
+In fact, said insider claims that if Liam were to ask Kourtney out, she would definitely say yes.
+Not only does the 39-year-old love “international guys,” but she also loves the fact that Liam is a singer — and finds him really sexy, according to the source.

 It’s only a matter of time before we find out whether or not Liam and Kourtney end up hooking up.